Cri Kars-Marshall

 Simplicity of design and a fascination with curves and intersecting lines are important elements in building my sculptures.

-I also enjoy working with malleable aluminum mesh as a medium, because both its texture and immediacy offer a refreshing contrast to my work with ceramics.
-Most of my mesh pieces can be hung in the air, creating shadows and motion.
-In both clay and metal the exploration of negative space is an integral part of my final forms.
+Working occasionally with malleable aluminum mesh I’ve found this medium offers a refreshing contrast to my work with ceramics.
+Most of my mesh pieces can be hung in the air, allowing for shadows and motion.
+In both clay and metal the exploration of open spaces is an integral part of my final forms.

 Biography